 Civil Externship Testimonials (must have NIU Law student ID to access)

-For more information or questions, contact civil externship supervisor Sheila Maloney.
+For more information or questions, contact Director of Externships Sheila Maloney.

 The Criminal Law Externship Program is a Spring-semester course for which students receive four hours of credit.
 Enrollment in a separate one credit hour classroom component is required.
 Each student is assigned to spend 12-15 hours per week at offices in DeKalb, Winnebago, Boone, DuPage, or Kane County.
 Participating offices are selected on the basis of their willingness and ability to provide the student with a sound educational experience under the supervision of highly-qualified practicing attorneys.
 (Placements include state criminal prosecutor and public defender offices.)

 Placements may also be available in the summer for 24 hours per week for 8 weeks (3 credit hours).
 The program is limited to third-year students who have taken Lawyering Skills or Trial Advocacy and Professional Responsibility.